-Additionally, liquidity at, or around market open/close for OTC Gold/Silver Bullion can be very thin.
-Traders are advised to use extreme caution during these periods and to utilize FXCM's basic and advanced orders types to mitigate execution risk.
-Based on the illiquidity illustrated during these time periods traders using market orders can experience slippage, or gapping in prices that can have a material impact on your final execution price.
+Traders are advised to use extreme caution around market open and close and to utilize FXCM's basic and advanced orders types to mitigate execution risk.
+Based on the illiquidity illustrated during these time periods traders using market orders can experience slippage, or gaping in prices that can have a material impact on your final execution price.

 PRICES UPDATING BEFORE THE OPEN

 Shortly prior to the open, the Trading Desk refreshes rates to reflect current market pricing in preparation for the open.
 At this time, trades and orders held over the weekend are subject to execution.
 Quotes during this time are not executable for new market orders.
 After the open, traders may place new trades, and cancel or modify existing orders.

 There is a substantial risk that stop-loss orders, left to protect open positions held overnight, may be executed at levels significantly worse than their specified price.

 Commensurate with the opening/closing of the market for the underlying instrument, OTC Gold/Silver Bullion traders may experience gaps in market prices.
 Due to the volatility expressed during these time periods, trading at the open or at the close, can involve additional risk and must be factored into any trading decision.
 These time periods are specifically mentioned because they are associated with the lowest levels of market liquidity and can be followed by significant movements in prices for OTC Gold/Silver Bullion instrument.